Will you be opening a salon in 2020?

 Equipment and products can quickly eat into your opening budget.

-Your options are to buy new equipment or look online for a closed salon that is selling off used equipment.
+Your options are to buy new equipment or look online for a closed salon selling off used equipment.

 The savings can be huge, and after you are up and running and generating profit, you could purchase new chairs and shampoo bowls.